davedittrich/python_secrets/README.rst

 ..

 The default is also to show all secrets.
-If you only want to process a subset of secrets, specify them on the command line as arguments:
+If you only want to process a subset of secrets, you have two ways to do this.

+#.
+Specify the variables you want to show on the command line as arguments:

 .. code-block:: shell